 We always try to explain clearly and simply what is wrong with you and explain as fully as possible any treatment we propose, possible side-effects and any other options before you make a decision.

 We aim to make sure you get the best possible care from the NHS.
 If you need to be referred elsewhere we will do our best to get you the care and treatment you need from consultants, specialist health services or other agencies.
-The GPs will offer you a choice of referral in line with the Government’s Choose and Book scheme.
-Ask at reception for a leaflet which gives more information about the different hospitals.
+The GPs will offer you a choice of referral in line with the Government’s Choose and Book scheme wherever possible.
 You may also request a copy of any referral letter.

 We welcome your comments and will always take your suggestions or complaints seriously and act upon them promptly.
 Please ask to speak to Helen Henderson, our Practice Manager, if you have any concerns, you can complete the family and friends form on our website, or contact us by email.